 You can command better prices as a psychologist if you graduate from Columbia University instead of graduating from an obscure, albeit accredited, educational institution.

 Currently, well over 6 million students are pursuing distance learning opportunities in the US.
-This online learning culture has opened up a host of opportunities for students who would have found it difficult to access this kind of education otherwise.
-There is no doubt that program delivery is a huge factor when it comes to choosing the kind of psychology school you should attend.
+This online learning culture has opened up many opportunities for students who would have found it challenging to access this kind of education otherwise.
+There is no doubt that program delivery is a huge factor when choosing the type of psychology school you should attend.

 Some students are just better suited for on-campus learning.
 These are the kind of people who do better in a more traditional environment and prefer face-to-face interactions with lecturers and other students.
 On-campus learning certainly has its benefits which include: